Updated April 24, 2026

 • Renewal: 20 hours of continuing education every 2 years, including 1 hour in pharmacy law and 1 hour in patient safety.
 Renewal fee of $55 every 2 years.

-Requirements vary dramatically by state.
-Some states require only registration with the state board of pharmacy, while others mandate national certification through PTCB or NHA.
-A growing number of states now require both certification and completion of an accredited training program.
+State requirements vary significantly — some states require only registration with the state board of pharmacy, while others mandate both registration and national certification.
+A growing number of states now require PTCB or NHA certification as a condition of practice, so national certification is becoming the safer choice for career mobility.

 No interstate compact exists for pharmacy technicians.
-You will need a separate license in each state where you practice.
+You will need separate registration in each state where you practice, plus any state-specific certification requirements.

 Compensation